 This ruling is directed only to the taxpayer requesting it.
 Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.

-In accordance with the power of attorney on file with this office, a copy of this letter is being sent to your authorized representative.
+Pursuant to a power of attorney on file in this office, a copy of this letter is being sent to your authorized representative.

-Sincerely,
+Sincerely yours,

-W. Edward Williams Senior Technical Reviewer CC:INTL:Br1
+W. Edward Williams

+Senior Technical Reviewer

+CC:INTL:Br1